-When a traffic announcement comes on the current radio station, you will hear it, even if the volume is muted or a compact disc is playing.
-The traffic symbol and TRAFFIC will appear on the display while the traffic announcement plays.
-If the compact disc player was being used, the compact disc will stay in the player and resume play at the point where it stopped.
+When a traffic announcement comes on the current station or on a related network station, you will hear it, even if the volume is muted or a compact disc is playing.
+The traffic symbol and TRAF will appear on the display while the announcement plays.
+If the compact disc player was being used, play will stop during the announcement.